wolfm2/oF_2018SP/9_Midterm/Minzhe/README.md

 ## Extra Work:

-* I change the raw data with noise into the linear data I want. ofApp.cpp: 62
+* I changed the raw data with noise into the linear data I want. ofApp.cpp: 62
 * I used some functions that we didn't cover in class:
   * ofNoise: ofApp.cpp: 121
   * glPushMatrix glPopMatrix ofApp.cpp:83